russian-bogatyr/AKWebsite.github.io/index.md

 **Status**: Completed.
 Project published [here](#https://simmer.io/@Pandorec/space-guardian)

 **Description**: As a pilot of a space ship your mission to protect a planet from alien invasion.
 In this game player can fly up-down and left-tright, but doesn't control forward motion.
+In this game player will be able to get a score through destroying aliens and a final boss.

 **Key Features**: Implementing timeline, animations, particles collision.